awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 If you created your AWS account after December 4, 2013 or you are creating your Auto Scaling group in a new AWS Region, we create a default VPC for you\.
 Your default VPC comes with a default subnet in each Availability Zone\.
 If you have a default VPC, your Auto Scaling group is created in the default VPC by default\.

 For information about default VPCs and checking whether your account comes with a default VPC, see [Your default VPC and subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#launching-into) in the *Amazon VPC Developer Guide*\.

+Before you can launch your Auto Scaling instances in a nondefault VPC, you must first create your VPC environment\.
+After you create your VPC and subnets, you launch Auto Scaling instances within the subnets\.
+For more information about creating a VPC, see the *[Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)*\.

 ## IP addressing in a VPC<a name="as-vpc-ipaddress"></a>